 Near Seoul National University Station on the Green Line is a Vietnamese restaurant in Seoul with a fanfare.
 During peak hours, expect to wait for around 10 minutes to be seated, but you’ll realize that it’s worth it once you have their bun cha (₩11,000) or bahn mi (₩7,500)!
 These two are the must-try items, but, of course, if you’re looking for pho, they also have a couple of variations that you can enjoy for around ₩10,000.

 Being the melting pot of foreign cuisine and culture, Itaewon will surely have a couple of Vietnamese restaurants that delight.
-I like visiting Plus84, which is just 5 minutes away by walking from Itaewon Station, Exit 4.
-Handled by a Vietnamese chef, you can definitely expect to have a very authentic meal here.
+I like visiting Plus 84, which is just 5 minutes away by foot from Itaewon Station Exit 4.
+Operated by a Vietnamese chef, you can definitely expect to have a very authentic meal here.
 I love their Beef Pho (₩9,500 for a medium serving), which you can add extra noodles and meat to for a minimal cost.
 They also have beef and seafood fried rice, which cost ₩9,500 each.
 If you want to complete your meal with some fresh spring rolls, you can order a serving for only ₩8,500!

 How to Book Vietnamese Restaurants in Seoul Online

 If you’re unfamiliar with booking restaurants online, just follow these 5 simple steps: